margaretlbickerstaffe/Mapping-GCSE-Underperformance-Risk-in-England/README.md

 # Youth Provision Accessibility and GCSE Underperformance in England
 ### A Repeated Cross-Sectional Bayesian Risk Analysis, 2016/2017–2024/2025

 This repository contains the data wrangling notebooks, R scripts, and case study analysis code used to produce the results in this dissertation.
-The pipeline is organized into three stages: data wrangling (Python), Bayesian spatial modelling (R), and case study/risk profiling analysis (Python).
+The pipeline is organized into three stages: data wrangling (Python), Bayesian spatial modeling (R), and case study/risk profiling analysis (Python).

 ---

 ## DataWrangling

 These notebooks were used to produce the final `msoaAgg{period_label}.csv` files used in the R scripts for the cross-sectional analysis.
+Each folder contains its csv outputs as well as the Python file used to generate them.

 ### 1. `SecondarySchools.ipynb`
 - Filters the most up-to-date list of schools within the UK to non-selective, non-PRU secondary schools, sourced from the Department for Education's Key Stage 4 Performance Data by school.